Baltimore Liposuction (Lipo 360)

 What are the preoperative requirements?

-• Quit smoking 2 weeks prior to surgery.
+• Stop smoking at least 2 weeks prior.

-• Schedule a pre-op office appointment with the surgeon to review the surgical plan and sign the Informed Consent forms.
+• Attend a pre-op appointment to review your surgical plan

 What is Liposuction Post-Op recovery like?

-• Day 5: Office visit follow up to remove the garment and topifoam pads.
-You can now remove your garment daily to take a shower.
+• Day 5: Follow-up visit to remove the garment and pads.
+You can now shower.

 What are the risks and possible complications?